ama-team/voxengine-scenario-framework/README.md

 in event
 - When promise resolves, understand that state is marked as final and trigger termination sequence
-- Termination sequence itself consists of waiting for termination hooks, which are promises that have to resolve (e.g. you may want to wait until all HTTP requests complete), then executing `onTermination` function and waiting for promise to resolve (you may want to record/print out scenario duration), then, finally, calling `VoxEngine.terminate()`.
+- Termination sequence itself consists of executing `onTermination` function and waiting for promise to resolve (you may want to log some data or wait for HTTP requests to finish), then, finally, calling `VoxEngine.terminate()`.

 Logic is a little bit more complex (e.g. there are arguments in `transition()` function, simultaneous transitions, abort process,